Elizabeth Edwarde PGDip(Counselling), MBACP (Accred), CQSW

 - Sexual abuse

 - Suicidal thoughts

 Other areas of counselling I deal with

 I have been trained to teach Mindfulness, as this has been shown to relieve anxiety, prevent a recurrence of depression and help give people a better sense of well-being in their day to day lives.

 Having studied Psychology with the Open University, I then trained at Bristol University and worked for many years with children and families, as a social worker and Family Therapist.
 During this time I gained an Advanced Certificate in Counselling and subsequently worked for Relate as a member of their 'Relateen' Team, working as a counsellor to young people.

 This work convinced me that counselling was my vocation and I undertook and gained a Post Graduate Diploma in Counselling, awarded by Bath Spa University.
-The course was described as 'Integrative' and introduced the participants to many different models of therapy.
+The course was 'Integrative' and introduced the participants to many different models of therapy.
 This has enabled me to use several different approaches with clients.